-Course Codes
+How to Read the Course Codes

-All Penn courses are identified by a course code that is made up of three elements: a four-letter department code, a three-digit course number, and a three-digit section number e.g., PSYC 006.301.
+All Penn courses are identified by a course code that is made up of three elements: a four-letter department code, a three-digit course number, and a three-digit section number.
 All parts of the course code must be entered in order for the registration to be successful.
-Course codes are listed each semester in the Course Timetable and the online Course and Room Roster.
+Courses are listed by their codes in the Course Search tool on Penn InTouch; the codes are also listed for each semester in the Course Timetable and the Course and Room Roster.